WHAT WE DO

 This list was updated March 2021.
 It does not include all primary care providers in the area, and WCMS does not have information whether each clinic is accepting new patients.

-SCHOLARSHIPS FOR MINORITY YOUTH PURSUING HEALTH CAREERS
+SCHOLARSHIPS FOR YOUTH PURSUING HEALTH CAREERS

 Dr. Charles Edward Blair, 54, passed away on April 3, 2009 of incurable lung cancer.